xiongrxchn/IntelBri.github.io/index.md

 ### 1.1 Motivation

 Bridge engineers need a reliable way to assess structural integrity of bridges to maintain the continuous operation of the road network while ensuring the safety of the public.
-Traditional visual inspection techniques are both time consuming and expensive.
-They are also qualitative and can only assess outward appearance [2].
-Any internal damage may go unnoticed for a long period of time.
-How does a bridge engineer keep track of these problems?
-A possible solution to these issues is the use of an Internet of Things (IoT) based structural health monitoring system.
+Traditional visual inspection techniques are both time consuming, subjective and costly.
+They can only assess visual appearance [2].
+The internal damages may be unnoticed for a long period of time.
+To address these issues, our project applies an Internet of Things (IoT) based structural health monitoring system.
 IoT technologies offer the ability to combine several sensors to obtain a more complete assessment.
 Currently, these methods will provide a better picture of the overall bridge condition.

 ### 1.2 Goals